MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 For more complex processes, you might want to use [case management](/dynamics365/customer-service/overview-cases) in Dynamics 365 Customer Service.

 You may also use a combination of both products with [dual-write](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview) to keep case data synchronized between Finance and Customer Service.

+### Company

+A company in Dynamics 365 Finance or Dynamics 365 Business Central represents an individual legal entity or business unit within an organization.
+Each company can have its own financial data, settings, and operations.
+The terms "company" and "legal entity" are used interchangeably in Dynamics 365 Finance.
+A company is a major data boundary in Dynamics 365 Finance where users can be assigned access to each company independently.

+### Compliance controls

+Compliance controls are policies, procedures, and security measures put in place to ensure that an organization's activities and processes adhere to regulatory requirements and standards.

+### Compliance reporting

+Compliance reporting involves the generation and submission of reports to regulatory authorities to demonstrate an organization's adherence to relevant regulations and standards.
+ERP systems can generate compliance reports based on stored data.

 ### Consume materials